River Bridge Secure Res Treatment Fac

 River Bridge Secure Res Treatment Fac - Eugene, OR

 River Bridge Secure Res Treatment Fac is one of mental health clinics in Eugene, OR, located at 2222 Coburg Road, Suite 100, Eugene, OR 97401.
-As part of treatment, it offers cognitive behavioral therapy, psychotropic medication and activity therapy.
-Staff members who work at River Bridge Secure Res Treatment Fac will provide mental health services to adults, young adults and seniors 65 or older.
+As part of treatment, it offers group therapy, cognitive behavioral therapy and behavior modification.
+Staff members who work at River Bridge Secure Res Treatment Fac will provide mental health services to young adults, seniors 65 or older and adults.
 River Bridge Secure Res Treatment Fac offers residential treatment and telemedicine/telehealth and is categorized as a residential treatment center for adults.
-In addition, River Bridge Secure Res Treatment Fac can provide treatment to people with PTSD, people with Alzheimer's or dementia and seniors or older adults.
+In addition, River Bridge Secure Res Treatment Fac can provide treatment to people with traumatic brain injury, people with serious mental illness and people requiring dual diagnosis treatment.

 Address: 2222 Coburg Road, Suite 100, Eugene, OR 97401